-This Asian salmon teriyaki recipe introduces a homemade entrée that's no fuss and absolutely delicious.
+This Asian baked teriyaki salmon recipe introduces a homemade entrée that's no fuss and absolutely delicious.

 Thanks to a simple technique, the salmon is grilled flaky and nicely browned, but the inside meat remains moist and tender.
 Serve along with a thick, glossy, and sweet homemade sauce for an inspiring and nutritious meal!

 Salmon, the main ingredient of this dish, is rich in protein and two omega-3s (DHA and EPA), which aid brain, nerve, and eye development.
 As the human body cannot produce omega-3 fatty acids, the best way to obtain them is through the food we eat.

 Other spices and herbs used for the seasoning are also fresh and hearty.
 In sum, we can say this salmon teriyaki is healthy.

 The ingredients this recipe requires for the teriyaki sauce are mirin, sesame oil, garlic, ginger, ground black pepper, salt, hoisin sauce, soy sauce, rice vinegar, dark brown sugar, water, and flour.

 In this baked teriyaki salmon recipe, the teriyaki sauce is divided into two parts.
 Half of it is for marinating, and the other half is cooked to a syrup and saved for glazing the salmon during the second bake.

 This glossy, sweet, and tangy sauce compliment the salmon wonderfully.
 The teriyaki sauce can be made several days ahead and stored in the fridge until you're ready to use it for the salmon.